Tetra Images/Getty Images

-Color printers, scanners and copiers make it surprisingly easy for just about anyone to replicate U.S. or foreign currency.
-But it is, in fact, illegal to print your own money and try to spend it to buy goods or services.
+Color printers, scanners and copiers make it surprisingly easy to replicate U.S. or foreign currency.
+But it is illegal to print your own money, even if all you want to do is make play money for the kids.

 "If you make a copy of currency, it has to be at least 150% larger than what you and I carry in our wallets or 75% of its normal size.
 If you make it in color, you can only do 1 side," she says.